cenweizhang/cenweizhang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an incoming MSc student at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/).
-My current research focuses on reliable MLLM reasoning, with an interest in generative modeling and medical computer vision.
-Before that, I earned my B.Eng. from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in summer 2026, where I studied ViTs and their interpretable internal mechanisms for medical image understanding supervised by Asst.
+I am a MSc student at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/), supervised by Prof. [LIEW Soung Chang](https://www.ie.cuhk.edu.hk/faculty/LIEW-Soung-Chang/) and Prof. [DU Yuyang](https://yuyangdu01.github.io/).
+My current research focuses on reliable self-evolving AI & recursive self-improvement on Physical AI.
+Besides, I also have an interest in generative modeling and medical computer vision.
+Meanwhile, I am working at [IQuest Research, Ubiquant](https://www.ubiquant.com/website/ai) as a LLM algorithm intern, where I have accumulated extensive AI engineering experience and improved myself in traing & reasoning models on GPU clusters.

+Before that, I earned my B.Eng. from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in summer 2026, where I studied the internal mechanisms for medical image understanding supervised by Asst.
 Prof. [Suncheng Xiang](https://jeremyxsc.github.io/).

-I am deeply grateful for the guidance I received from Dr. [Manxi Lin](https://mmmmimic.github.io/) and Dr. [Lin Zhu](https://zhumumu0216.github.io/).
+I am also deeply grateful for the guidance I received from Dr. [Manxi Lin](https://mmmmimic.github.io/) and Dr. [Lin Zhu](https://zhumumu0216.github.io/).
 I am also fortunate to be closely and warmly mentored by Asst.
 Prof. [Lei You](https://www.leiyou.me/) and will have a collaboration for a long time.

-Now, I am a LLM algorithm intern working on building native medical multimodal model and deepseeking various medical data distributions at [IQuest Research, Ubiquant](https://www.ubiquant.com/website/ai).
-With humility and an open mind, I hope to further explore generative models, LLM/VLM engineering, and AI4Med, and I am always open to meaningful communication and collaboration!
+With humility and an open mind, I hope to further explore RSI, LLM/VLM engineering, and AI4Med, and I am always open to meaningful communication and collaboration!

 Outside of research and study, I enjoy citywalking, hiking, and Genshin Impact!

 📢 **I am expected to graduate in Summer 2027 or Spring 2028, I am actively seeking opportunities as a research intern or full-time researcher.
 I would also be delighted to hear from you about any potential phd research opportunities.**